aliostad/botanix/README.md

 **A Telegram bot mini-framework for handling the workflow**

 ## Why may I need botanix
-Developing [Telegram bots](https://core.telegram.org/bots/api) is fairly easy: all that it requires is to set up a web hook to receive messages (`update`s) from users and respond to them.
+Developing [Telegram bots](https://core.telegram.org/bots/api) is fairly easy: all that it requires is to set up a webhook to receive messages (`update`s) from users and respond to them.
 The messages, however, are stateless and the bot itself is meant to maintain the state and track where each user has been in its interaction in order to be able to route the message to the correct handler and navigate the user through the workflow.
 Without a simple framework, the code quickly turns into a mess.

-**Botanix** makes it easy for Telegram bot developers to define the workflow of their python bots in code according to simple conventions (essentially "declare" the workflow) and Botanix wires up the workflow and sends the messages to the right handler.
+**botanix** makes it easy for Telegram bot developers to define the workflow of their python bots in code according to simple conventions (essentially "declare" the workflow) and Botanix wires up the workflow and sends the messages to the right handler.

 ## Getting started
 To install, use pip: